texta-tk/texta-tk.github.io/source/bert_tagger.rst

 .. _param_description:

 **description**:
-	Name of the fine-tuned BERT Tagger model.
+	Name of the new fine-tuned BERT Tagger model.

 .. _param_indices: